craigprotzel/explorablestories/Schedule/README.md

 	* EMBED the p5 sketch as a blog post using an iframe

 ### Class 8 (Fri 01/12) - Coding for Exploration
-* Discuss Crawford & Case Readings
+* Discuss Sleep No More & Case Reading
 * Share Homework Sketches
 * Workshop - Coding Animations, Conditionals, & Interactions with p5.js
 * [Setting up a Local Host](https://github.com/craigprotzel/Mashups/tree/master/_Help/How_To/Local_Server)